yclas/guides/docs/Appearance.md

-The appearance guide has everything you need to configure on your website! 🏗
+The appearance guide has everything you need to configure on your website. 🏗

 Content of this guide: